Yard work beats a trip to the gym

 Weight 200 pounds = 680 calories

 Heavy yard work burns 3.4 calories a minute (choose any weight above; divide the calories burned for one hour (60 minutes) by the weight.
 If you want to see your results instantly, look into a fitness tracker.
-The fitness tracker lets your monitor your heart rate and view the calories burned as you work.
+The fitness tracker lets you monitor your heart rate and view the calories burned as you work.

 So what is heavy yard work?